-8 Key DevOps Principles and Practices for 2022 [Insights From Industry Experts]
+8 Key DevOps Principles and Practices [Insights From Industry Experts]

 Businesses need to adapt fast to the ever-changing market trends and the software industry is playing a pivotal role in that with digital transformation.
 From traditional development, we have moved to agile, lean development, and now DevOps.
 86% enterprise-level firms, 71% mid-level organizations, and 35% small businesses have adopted DevOps.
 It suggests that DevOps will be an integral part of enterprises, with the DevOps market size expected to reach $10.31 billion by 2023.